guygregory/gpt-oss/README.md

 ```bash
 python chat-basic-aoai-v1.py
 ```

-Both samples will:
-1. Send a simple chat message to the gpt-oss model
-2. Display the model's reasoning process
-3. Show the final response

 # Why are there two sets of samples?
 Which API version should I use?
 Starting in May 2025, you can now opt in to our next generation of v1 Azure OpenAI APIs which add support for: